 - Social security numbers

-Many companies issue bonuses for company performance.
-If you are issuing bonuses and withholding retirement deductions, make sure the deduction does not exceed the annual limit.
-It is also important that bonuses are processed before the end of 2020 so tax payments are made on time to avoid penalties.
+Many businesses issue bonuses for company performance.
+If you are issuing bonuses and withholding retirement deductions, make sure the deduction doesn’t exceed the annual limit.
+It is also essential to process bonuses before the end of 2021.
+Processing ahead of time helps you avoid penalties and make tax payments on time.

-If you have to run another payroll before the end of the year, you will have to review your company, employee, and contractor totals again.
+If you have to process another payroll before the end of the year, you will have to review your company, employee, and contractor totals again.

-Employers can be subject to penalties if they:
+A company can be subject to penalties if you:

 - Fail to make the tax deposit on time or in the correct amounts